 Hello!

-I am an applied scientist and software engineer currently at Cyngn leading the development of high-performance, long-term localization and mapping algorithms for mobile robots operating in large-scale environments.
-I received my Ph.D. in Electrical and Computer Engineering from UCLA, where I was advised by Dr. Brett Lopez at the Verifiable & Control-Theoretic Robotics (VECTR) Laboratory and developed a set of state-of-the-art 3D LiDAR SLAM algorithms for unstructured GPS-denied environments.
+I am an applied scientist and software engineer currently at Cyngn leading the development of high-performance, long-term localization and mapping algorithms for autonomous robots operating in large-scale environments.
+I received my Ph.D. in Electrical and Computer Engineering from UCLA in 2023, where I was advised by Dr. Brett Lopez at the Verifiable & Control-Theoretic Robotics (VECTR) Laboratory and developed a set of state-of-the-art 3D LiDAR SLAM algorithms for unstructured GPS-denied environments.
 Prior to my Ph.D., I received a B.S. and M.S. from UC San Diego in 2017 and 2018 and conducted computer vision research at the Translational Neuroengineering Laboratory.

 I am broadly interested in robotic perception, spanning fields such as computer vision, machine learning, state estimation, and numerical optimization.
 My long-term research objective is to enable fast and robust, human-like geometric and semantic perception capabilities for mobile robots through innovative algorithmic design grounded by first principles.
 Towards this, much of my work has focused on the development of general, domain-agnostic 2D/3D algorithms that are resilient to outliers and are practical and real-time.